pchaigno/pchaigno.github.io/_posts/2024-12-05-first-cilium-pull-request.md

 Wait for all initial tests to be finished.
 It takes about 20 minutes.
-Once they all completed, ask a committer to trigger the end-to-end tests.
+Once they all completed, ask an Organization Member to trigger the end-to-end tests.
 If you don't know one, ask in #development on [the Cilium Slack](https://slack.cilium.io).